kou5321/JobPortalWebsite-backend/README.md

 - com.kou5321.jobPortalWebsite.user - Manages user registration, authentication, and profile operations.
 - com.kou5321.jobPortalWebsite.config - Configuration for security, CORS, and other application settings.
 Classes
-- obPostingController - Endpoints for job posting CRUD operations.
+- JobPostingController - Endpoints for job posting CRUD operations.
 - UserController - Endpoints for user authentication and management.
 - SecurityConfig - Security configurations for the application.